Hop til indhold

 I need to use my PFA Health Insurance, what should I do?

-Once you have been approved for examination or treatment, you will generally be referred to a treatment facility within PFA's quality-assured network.
+Once you have been approved for examination or treatment, you will generally be referred to a treatment facility within PFA’s quality-controlled network.

 Can I keep my insurance cover if I leave my job?